Why the New Moon is an auspicious day for meditation and other spiritual practices, explains a spiritual teacher/guru

-Why the New Moon is an auspicious day for meditation and other spiritual practices, explains a spiritual guru
+Why the New Moon is an auspicious day for meditation and other spiritual practices, explains an enlightened master

 Many spiritual practitioners believe the New Moon carries strong energy, making it a meaningful day for meditation and other spiritual practices.